idia640/course-materials/guidelines-short-paper.md

 > Can you imagine how insights from this paper might be used in design?

+### Example
+Look at the notes in [this paper](https://drive.google.com/open?id=0B3SsgcqV1xSSVjJqak03Mm1xX2c), to help guide your thinking.
+Those annotations in red refer directly to the summary portion of your assignment.

 ### Rubric

 The critique is worth 10 points.
 It doesn't need to be longer than 1-2 pages.
 You can use narrative or bullets.
 I'm not looking for quantity - but evidence of your thinking.